StoryCorps/archiving-composer/README.md

 * Rename `credentials.json.sample` to `credentials.json` and enter your AWS credentials for testing.
 * `pipenv install` to install the dependencies
 * `pipenv run python audiocomposer-local.py --event='[THE JSON EVENT FROM VONAGE]'`
+* You can also pass in a json file with the `--file` flag

 ## Deploying ##

-* `make update-lambda` will build, tag and deploy the container to AWS's ECR registry and update the Lambda function with the latest.
+* `make deploy` will build, tag and deploy the container to AWS's ECR registry and update the Lambda function with the latest.
-* If this command says that you are not authenticated, use `make authenticate-ecr` a

 ## Example vonage payload ##